 To add a sunkissed glow, Ta uses this shimmery bronzer from Tom Ford along the perimeter of the forehead and cheeks, underneath the chin, and on the bridge of the nose (places where the sun would naturally hit the face).
 Due to popular demand, that product is currently unavailable, but Lorac's TANtalizer Buildable Bronzing Powder ($32), offers a similar effect.

 Chrissy's enviable cheeks care all-natural but her pretty, bright flush can be replicated.
 Ta recommends Young Blood's Mineral Blush ($25) in shade "Nectar."

-Champagne pop is such a popular highlighter that it's currently out of stock at Sephora (but hang tight—it'll be back soon!).
-It's also so good that Ta swears by it to get Chrissy's fresh glow, applying it on the high points of the cheekbones, the bridge of the nose, the Cupid's bow, and even the middle of lid.
-Ta says that powder highlighters are perfect for the girl on the go, but for photo shoots where the goal is a "super-, super-dewy sheen," he does prefer using a liquid or cream highlighter instead.
+Ta swears by BECCA Cosmetics Highlighter in "Champagne Pop" ($38) to get Chrissy's glow, applying it on the high points of the cheekbones, the bridge of the nose, on the Cupid's bow, and even on the middle of the eyelid.
+While Ta says that powder highlighters are ideal for busy women on-the-go, liquid or cream highlighters are best for photo shoots, where the goal is a "super-, super-dewy sheen."

 Do you have a favorite product for achieving a dewy glow?
-Please share with us below!
+Please share with us below.